charleszhang0827/Java-Game-Survive/README.md

 2. Press space bar to check out shop and for more detial check out the help section in the game

+3. I wish you enjoy my application and have a wonderful rest of your day

 ## ScreenShot